munificent/craftinginterpreters/book/calls-and-functions.md

 **todo: illustrate window with offsets for `argCount` and 1**

-The `+ 1` is a little funny.
-That's corresponds to local slot zero, which the compiler automatically allocates for private use.
-It's a little pointless right now, but will be useful when we get to methods later.
+The funny little `+ 1` is to skip over local slot zero, which the compiler automatically allocated for private use.
+It's pointless right now, but will be useful when we get to methods.

-Let's take a quick side trip.
-Now that we have a nice little function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top level code:
+Time for a quick side trip.
+Now that we have a handy function for initiating a CallFrame, we may as well use it to set up the first frame for executing the top level code:

 ^code interpret (2 before, 2 after)